What Is the Best Mosquito Repellent Plant?

-There are a lot of chemical and technological methods to getting rid of mosquitos, but did you know that with a little strategic garden planning you can turn your yard into a mosquito-repelling zone?
+There are a lot of chemical and technological methods to getting rid of mosquitos in Atlanta, but did you know that with a little strategic garden planning you can turn your yard into a mosquito-repelling zone?
 Here are just a few of the plants that mosquitos really seem to hate.

 A member of the mint family, catnip grows and grows and can become quite unwieldy if left unattended (some people consider it a weed) but it is a strong natural mosquito defeater.
 In fact, a study showed that catnip is as much as ten times as effective at combating mosquitos as DEET, the chemical used in most repellants.

 An herb that you can use not just to chase the bugs away but to liven up your kitchen, rosemary is a plant recommended by the New York Botanical Garden as being anti-bug.
 It also keeps away some types of moths and flies.
 And it’s delicious.

 Easy to grow, lovely to smell, and hated by mosquitos.
 A good rule of thumb with most garden plants is that the stronger the smell, the better they are at repelling bugs, even ants in this case.
 Mint likes to spread, so maybe keep it in a container or a planter box.

 Alas, garlic breath won’t do anything to send the bugs scurrying away, and neither will the garlic residue on your hands from cooking.
 But what will chase those bugs away is the presence of both growing garlic, and the hanging cloves of garlic left to dry in the sun.